MMRVZ2017/MPK.Puzzle/README.md

 1, Clone repository

-2, branch master into a team branch
+2, branch master into a team branch (named "Team"+[teamname])

-3, work only in this branch
+3, work only in this team branch or subbranches

 4, don't ever touch the master.